suyashhaspowers/FlowBot/README.md

 `!start` - FlowBot will start messaging process

 `!restart` - FlowBot will restart messaging process

+`!end` - FlowBot will end your current session (only to be used when a FlowBot session has started)

 `!help` - FlowBot will tell you how to use its features